-This webinar seeks to provide a much-needed feminist perspective on how the Fourth Industrial Revolution is impacting the present and future of women's work in Asian economies.
+This talk sought to provide a much-needed feminist perspective on how the Fourth Industrial Revolution is impacting the present and future of women's work in Asian economies.

-In specific, the webinar will focus on the gender digital divide and implications of platformisation and automation of value chains on women's work and livelihoods in Asia as well as future priorities for feminist recommendations in the region.
+In specific, the talk focused on the gender digital divide and implications of platformisation and automation of value chains on women's work and livelihoods in Asia, as well as future priorities for feminist recommendations in the region.

 Payal Arora, Professor and Chair in Technology, Values, and Global Media Cultures at Erasmus University Rotterdam and author of the book "The Next Billion Users.
 Digital Life Beyond the West."
 Her work focuses on internet usage in the Global South, specifically on digital cultures, inequality and data governance.

 Anbita Nadine Siregar, founder of Yayasan Generasi Maju Berkarya (Generation Girl).
 It is an Indonesian-based non-profit organization that provides young girls with both technical and soft skills to become future leaders.
 Before Generation Girl, Nadine worked at Gojek as a Product Engineer before.

 Anita Gurumurthy, IT for Change, India

 Founding member and executive director of IT for Change, where she leads research collaborations and projects in relation to the network society, with a focus on governance, democracy and gender justice.
 Her work reflects a keen interest in southern frameworks and the political economy of Internet governance, data security.